boutproject/BOUT-dev/manual/sphinx/user_docs/bout_options.rst

     int nout = options["nout"].withDefault(1);

+If ``options`` is not ``const``, then the given default value will be cached.
+If a default value has already been cached for this option, then the default values must be consistent: A ``BoutException`` is thrown if inconsistent default values are detected.

 It is common for BOUT++ models to read in many settings which have the same variable name as option setting (e.g. "nout" here).
 A convenient macro reads options into an already-defined variable::